top of page

 We are grateful when our friends and family make the switch to unscented laundry products.
 But there is still the problem of how to get the residual out of the clothes and linens that have been washed in artificially fragranced detergent, or, worse yet, dried with artificially scented dryer sheets.

-To remove artificial fragrance from fabric, wash in the warmest possible water for the fabric, using Biokleen laundry detergent and a scoop of Biokleen oxygen bleach.
+To remove artificial fragrance from fabric, pre-scrub with unscented Dr. Bronner's, and then wash in the warmest possible water for the fabric, using unscented laundry detergent and a scoop of oxygen bleach.
 Hang to dry in the sun (the UV will help break down the fragrance molecules).
 Repeat several times if necessary.
 Note that it is easier to remove fragrance from natural fiber clothing.
 Nylon and polyester clothing may never release the fragrance, as the fragrance chemicals are designed to be "sticky," and are chemically compatible with man-made fibers.
+It is best to wear 100% natural fiber clothing when you'll be sitting on surfaces that may have fragrance residue (e.g. airplane seats, restaurant booths, etc.)

 Updated: Nov 25, 2021